Washington's 2016 Energy Initiative

 Contact your local NRCS Field Office for assistance.

 - The Landscape program analyzes agricultural operations (crop/pasture management, forestry practices, manure handling, and other farming activities) and provides financial assistance to implement NRCS-recommended conservation practices on your farm or ranch.
-More information can be found in Section III of the Washington eFOTG.

-Headquarters – Within your Conservation Activity Plan there are measures listed in the summary of improvements table showing ways to make your facility more energy efficient.
+Within your Conservation Activity Plan there are measures listed in the summary of improvements table showing ways to make your facility more energy efficient.
 You can select from this list which measures you would like to implement.

 In 2016 NRCS can provide cost share assistance for the following measures:

-- Combustion System Improvements
+- Lighting System Improvements

 - Plate Cooler